A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

 Yes.
-And then I often have emptiness in my head and grab the first available thought.
-Goals only make sense after basic stability is restored.
-When sleep-deprived, sensory-overloaded or under long-term tension, every goal is perceived as pressure.
+And then I often go blank and grab the first available thought.
+Goals only make sense after basic stability has been restored.
+When I am sleep-deprived, sensory-overloaded, or under long-term strain, every goal feels like pressure.

 me